veltzer/demos-docker/exercises/scratch_and_c_static/exercise.md

-Create a docker process which prints out messages in a loop.

-Play around with the technology on which the process is built:
-- python
-- bash
-- C#
-- Java.
-- C (a little difficult)
+# Scratch and C static

+Create a docker image with nothing but your own C application, statically linked.
+Demonstrate that it runs.